Charles Prime, a dear friend of mine,

 "And Shareldine?"
 I asked, curious.
-Both her and Shareldine were two sided of the same coin, and the only thing that deferred between them was minute physical traits and marriage.
+Both her and Shareldine were two sides of the same coin, and the only thing that deferred between them was minute physical traits and marriage.

 "Dude, she loved Oklahoma.
 We used to talk almost every day, but now I only hear from her every other email she sends me," she told me.

 "I am glad she is doing good," I responded, a warm feeling spreading throughout my body.

-"Yeah, she is even having another baby," said Clarissa.
+"Yeah, she is even having another baby," said Marissa.

 "Really?!"
 I exclaimed.
 "Congrats!"

 "Yup," she responded, shoving the last shampoo bottle into the over-crowded shelf.
 We both stood, and made out way towards the grey carts parked at the edge of the walk-way.

 "Ya?" said Mrs. Vega, a tall thin woman in her late forties to early fife-tees.
-She has curly blonde hair, her green eyes capturing us in their stare.
+She had curly blonde hair, her green eyes capturing us in their stare.
 Marissa and I nodded.
-To out left, a group of associates were busy unwrapping the merchandise, processing the material, and then putting it to rest on the grey cart.
+To out left, a group of associates were busy unwrapping the merchandise, processing the material, and then putting it to rest on the grey carts.
 Marissa quickly got some hair-curlers and made her way back down the isle.
 I got some soaps and creams.
 We could hear Mrs. Vega reminding the group of guys to separate the merchandise properly by color.
 I never thought to return to my human life, but as I traveled the world in my purest of forms, I discovered how to transform into a human again.
 In time it was not just a shell, but a true manifestation of my humanity.
 My family does not know I have returned, and neither does any organization that keeps a look out for meta-humans.